-Operating activities Cash flow provided by operating activities totaled \$32.1 million, \$32.9 million and \$80.0 million in fiscal 2003, 2002 and 2001, respectively.
-Cash flow provided by operating activities in 2003 mainly reflected nominal net earnings adjusted for noncash charges, including depreciation and amortization of \$27.2 million and an impairment loss of \$4.5 million on the Company's equity investment in Metron Technology.
+Operating activities Cash flow provided by operating activities totaled \$48.1 million, \$32.1 million and \$32.9 million in fiscal 2004, 2003 and 2002, respectively.
+Cash flow provided by operating activities in 2004 mainly reflected the Company's net earnings, combined with various noncash charges, including depreciation and amortization of \$25.5 million.
+Such items were partly offset by the impact of working capital demands.